A Warning For Facebook Longs

 Facebook saw peak return on investment (ROI) in 2016, meaning that ROI is currently trending down.
 Here, I'm referring to the EBITDA-to-EV ratio.
 This metric is showing a drop in the return on investment of FB's assets:

 This ratio is one of the few fundamental metrics acting as a statistically significant leading indicator of stock price.
-However, seasonality tends to be a stronger momentum catalyst in the short-term.
+However, seasonality tends to be a stronger momentum catalyst in the short term.
 If we are in a strong season, we should hold off on considering a cease in the recent violent tear in FB:

 The speed at which FB has rallied is unsustainable.
 Indeed, we are seeing signs of a top.
 All good things must come to an end, and this article is here for warning you of this point.